-8 months into a practical trial of Brightsquid’s Medical-Grade Messaging service for confidential communications between a large family practice and patients, Secure Health Exchange, one clinic has recorded significant process improvements and major efficiencies in the delivery of care.
+Almost a year after a clinic wide implementation of Brightsquid’s Medical-Grade Messaging service for confidential communications, one clinic has recorded significant process improvements and major efficiencies in the delivery of care.

 Results of trial implementation.

-With just 25% of patients using Secure Health Exchange to communicate with the clinic’s trial team, the team saw a 17% reduction in total phone calls in March 2017 compared to March 2016.
+With just 25% of patients using Secure Health Exchange to communicate with the clinic’s trial team, the team saw a 30% reduction in total phone calls year over year.

 Save 45 seconds per call: